 I’m sure you now agree that being aware of hydration every day is important, but you might be thinking: do I really have to keep track of how much water I consume?
 And the answer is…YES!!
 Here are some suggestions to make this an easy task:

-- If you’re one of those people who doesn’t like plain water, use an infusion bottle or pitcher.
+5. If you’re one of those people who don’t like plain water, use an infusion bottle or pitcher.
 Fill the basket with berries, melons, cucumbers, etc., and then keep it filled with water.
-You can even get more water into your diet by eating foods like cucumbers, watermelon, zucchini, and celery, which have a very high water content.
+You can even get more water into your diet by eating foods like cucumbers, watermelon, zucchini, and celery, which have very high water content.